-Sunday Cloudy.
-High (70%) chance of showers in the southeast, medium (50%) chance elsewhere.
-Light winds becoming S/SW 15 to 20 km/h in the middle of the day then becoming light in the late afternoon.
+Monday Cloudy.
+High (80%) chance of showers in the southwest, medium (50%) chance elsewhere.
+The chance of a thunderstorm in the southwest.
+Winds N 15 to 25 km/h becoming light in the late evening.

 - observations list type

 Queensland's upcoming budget is expected to take a $1.5 billion hit from Cyclone Debbie, Treasurer Curtis Pitt says, despite the overall damage bill to private and public infrastructure predicted to reach $2 billion.